juji-io/docs/docs/design.md

 <p align="center"><img src="../img/add-question.png" alt="Add question" width="550"/></p>

-Select `Qeustion Bank`, it brings up a dialog that allows you to select the Juji built-in questions that your bot can ask the audience.
+Select `Question Bank`, it brings up a dialog that allows you to select the Juji built-in questions that your bot can ask the audience.

 <p align="center"><img src="../img/question-bank.png" alt="Question bank" width="550"/></p>